nickknw/nickknowlson.com/_posts/2012-02-05-seven-languages-week-3-day-1.markdown

 What = 'The Singing Sword' ? ;
 {% endhighlight %}

-<h4>3.
+<div class="question">3.
 Make a knowledge base representing musicians and instruments.
-Also represent musicians and their genre of music.</h4>
+Also represent musicians and their genre of music.</div>

 {% highlight prolog %}
 musician_instrument('Hansi Kursch', vocals).